-In iOS 9 when you search for something with Siri the iPhone searches Bing.
+When you search for something with Siri the iPhone searches Bing.
 If you don’t like Bing, like many users, you can still use Google.

 Instead of asking Siri a question or a search you need to say, “Search Google for ..” and then whatever you want.
 This will get you the Google search results.

 For now you cannot control other apps like Spotify with Siri, but you can open the app which makes using it that much easier.
 This is handy to use while at a stoplight or when walking to your car.
 Use Siri to open the app and get it ready so you can tap on a playlist and get going.
 You will need to unlock the iPhone to open the app.

 7. Get Voice Feedback All the Time